evergreen-ci/cedar/README.rst

 directly: the outcome of tasks, the outcomes of specific tests, artifacts produced by builds.
 There's other data, specific to particular projects, data that is less naturally structured or less specifically linked to specific execution events.
-Additionally, sink provides a platform to collect and analyze data *about* an evergreen deployment in the large.
+Additionally, cedar provides a platform to collect and analyze data *about* an evergreen deployment in the large.